 Most women start trying to do pelvic floor exercises without understanding anything about where these muscles are and what they do.

-As pelvic floor muscles cannot be seen from the outside like many other muscles in the body it can be very difficult to visualize where they are.
+As pelvic floor muscles cannot be seen from the outside like many other muscles in the body it can be very difficult to visualise where they are.

 If you imagine you are sitting on a bike the area of your body that is in contact with the saddle is the ‘pelvic floor region’.